IIP-Design/iip-static-assets/Commons/AboutPage.md

 ## Discover and share public diplomacy content from the U.S. Department of State
-The Content Commons is the portal to search and share content from the U.S. Department of State’s Bureau of International Information Programs (IIP).
+The Content Commons is the portal to search and share content from the U.S. Department of State’s Bureau of Global Public Affairs (GPA).

 Share, embed, or download public diplomacy content to use on any channel or website — a campaign, program, or Embassy website, as well as Facebook, Twitter, and YouTube.